 What Causes Surfactant Leaching?

-- Tinted colors are more prone to surfactant leaching, due to the extra surfactants
+- Tinted colors are more prone to surfactant leaching, due to the extra surfactants in the added colourant.

-How to Remedy Surfactant Leaching
+How to Fix Surfactant Leaching

 - Rinse the surface with water or wipe with a damp cloth as soon as you notice stains.
 You may have to clean the area periodically as leaching occurs over time.